Fr0sT-Brutal/awesome-pascal/README.md

 * [TFrameStand](https://github.com/andrea-magni/TFrameStand).
 Easily use TFrame(s) in your FireMonkey (FMX) applications to gain visual consistency though the whole user experience and easily add modern looking elements like effects and transitions.

 * [TPrintPreview](https://github.com/landrix/TPrintPreview-for-Delphi).
 Print Preview Component for Delphi Vcl Win32/Win64

+* [VolgaDB]().
+Pretty customizable DBgrid for Delphi.
+TCustomGrid descendant.
+CheckBox, ComboBox column styles.
+Also includes TVolgaDBEdit that replaces TDBEdit, TDBComboBox, TDBLookupCombo, TDBLookupTree andTDBDatePicker in one component.
+TVolgaDBEdit may be DB-aware and non DB-aware.
+// Seems abandoned since 2013

 ## Editors